Now that the holidays are over and the New Year is here, it’s time to start planning for summer camp!

-How do you go about choosing the right one?
+Camps fill up quickly and there are some deals and promos to be found, so while summer may seem far off, now is the time to make a plan.
+But how do you go about choosing the right one?
 Read our tips on how to make next summer the best one ever for your child.

 For summer camps, proximity and convenience to home or work are key to making the daily commute less stressful.
 Local parenting websites, word of mouth, or a simple web search can help you find options that are doable for your family.
 Eliminate any without pickup or drop-off times that fit your schedule or that don’t offer care before or after camp hours if you need some flexibility on days when traffic or work may be unpredictable.
+Keep in mind that some camps, unlike STEMful, don’t have a fixed location, so be sure to factor that in as well.
+Make a list of those that work best for you.

 If you’re concerned the cost of camp might be out of reach, research local park and rec offerings to compare and contrast the cost versus educational value of each.
 Your child may qualify for summer camp scholarships as well, so be sure to note whether the camps you’re interested in offer them and when the deadlines are.